RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 ------------------------------

 A thread which disables preemption prevents that a higher priority thread gets hold of its processor involuntarily.
-In uni-processor configurations, this can be used to ensure mutual exclusion at thread level.
+In uniprocessor configurations, this can be used to ensure mutual exclusion at thread level.
 In SMP configurations, however, more than one executing thread may exist.
 Thus, it is impossible to ensure mutual exclusion using this mechanism.
 In order to prevent that